dimitri-yatsenko/blog/datajoint_workflows.md

 - workflow: add pose tracking to videos and update metadata, input: utilize a specific algorithm
 - workflow: generate graphs and figures for publication, input: curated list of session data

-## DataJoint OSS' Strengths
+## DataJoint's Approach

-When we started the DataJoint open-source framework back in 2011, there were several key principles we wanted to adhere to that we felt were either missing or reduced in significance in the management of computation at the time; primarily within neuroscience.
+When we designed the DataJoint framework, there were several key principles we wanted to adhere to that we felt were either missing or reduced in significance in the management of computation at the time; primarily within neuroscience.
 Our approach is to empower the user to create and manage relational **data pipelines**.
-If you are not familiar with the DataJoint open-source framework, we ecourage you to go and check out [this](https://datajoint.org or initial paper) first.
+If you are not familiar with the DataJoint framework, please see [this](https://datajoint.org) or initial paper.

 - **Collaboration**: Establishing a single-source-of-truth is the gateway to devising standards and best practices within a team.
 Thus, it felt natural to rely on a relational database to help bring organization to science.
 This allowed for greater conversations throughout teams facilitating agreement on structure setting the stage for future automation.